- How do I get started at BMCC?

 - What you'd like to do after you have achieved your educational goal

-Register for classes selected by accessing WolfWeb or by fill out a Registration Form.
-If you have questions or trouble registering contact your Academic Advisor or the Service Center.
+Register for the classes that you selected when meeting with your success coach.
+You will do this by accessing the WolfWeb.
+If you have questions or trouble registering contact your Success Coach or the staff at our Service Center can assist you.